GEOLYTIX/xyz/branch_notes.md

 Post a workspace to the XYZ host.
 Will run checks, load workspace into memory and store the workspace as a new record in the workspace table.

-The workspace is stored in global.workspace.current
+The workspace is stored in env.workspace